cogtoolslab/improvised_numerals/utils/README.md

-This directory is meant to contain helper functions for this project.
+This directory contains stimulus helper functions for analyses of each experiment in this project.